usr25/Sudoku/README.md

   * **Haskell P** -> 6.2s, 6966%

 ### Algorithm
-  Note that in order to have a unique solution (proper sudoku), a sudoku has to have at least 17 clues (Having 17 clues does not imply it is a proper sudoku).

   The possible values for each square are the intersection of the possible values in its row / col / sqr

   1. Generate 3 arrays with the possible values for each row / col / square.
 (An empty row should have all possible values and a full one, zero)